GET 2017 COVERAGE

 Don’t include Supplemental Security Income (SSI).

 Consider things like these for all members of your household:

 Now you have an estimate of your expected income.

 It’s hard to predict your income if you’re unemployed, self-employed, on commission, or on a work schedule that changes regularly.

-If your income for 2016 is hard to predict, base your estimate on your past experience, recent trends, what you know about possible changes at your workplace, and similar information.
+If your income is hard to predict, base your estimate on your past experience, recent trends, what you know about possible changes at your workplace, and similar information.
 If the job is new to you, ask people in the same field or in the same company about their experiences.

 Learn more about how to estimate your expected income if you’re: